Getting to & from the route

 Public Transport

-There are also regular bus services from Glasgow to Milngavie and Fort William.
+There are regular bus services from Glasgow to Milngavie and Fort William.
 The CityLink bus from Glasgow to Fort William also stops along the route at Inverarnan, Crianlarich, Tyndrum, Bridge of Orchy, Glen Coe and Ballachullish, giving more options to break up your journey into smaller sections.

 By Car